sabanovic11/Repo01/README.md

 # Repo01
-This is my fvery first assignment
+This is my very first assignment